 Having purchased the goods, we act as a non-exclusive distributor.
 We are responsible for promoting, marketing, advertising, selling, and providing training and after-sales support for each supplier's products in the respective markets.
 A monitoring mechanism is established by the suppliers to ensure that minimum sales targets are met, pursuant to which we are responsible for providing our suppliers with various reports, including weekly inventory reports and monthly point of sales reports.
 The aim of ASBIS is to be one of the top distributors for every supplier to get most of the supplier's support.

 We order large volumes of products to benefit from economies of scale and resell these at competitive prices to our customers.
 We have no reliance on any single customer.
-Our biggest customer is only responsible for less than c.
-3% of total revenues.
-Our active customers (20,000 in 2019 and 30,000 in 2018) can place orders via our IT platform which is called IT4Profit and by telephone call or email.
-In 2019 and 2018 c.60% of sales were conducted on-line, based on our IT4Profit platform.
+Our biggest customer is only responsible for some 2.2% of total revenues.
+Our active customers (20,000 in 2020, stable YoY) can place orders via our IT platform which is called IT4Profit and by telephone call or email.
+In 2020 and 2019 c.60% of sales were conducted on-line. based on our IT4Profit platform.
 It allows not only electronic trading with customers but also data exchange between the parent company and its subsidiaries.
 In all regions we co-operate both with large enterprises and mid-size companies.
 In all regions we are looking for well-established companies with proven products and business models.
 Our clients are in vast majority corporates.
-These include a broad range of corporate clients: system integrators, resellers (including value added resellers, SMB resellers), retail companies, PC assemblers, service centers and telecom companies.
+These include a broad range of corporate clients: system integrators, resellers (including value added resellers, SMB resellers), retail companies,

+PC assemblers, service centers and telecom companies.

 Once a customer files the order, we have to deliver it.
-We operate through 31 local offices in 26 countries.
+We operate through 31 local offices in 27 countries.
 Customer orders are mainly served through the supply of local offices, and in the event that local inventory levels are insufficient, additional inventory is drawn from one of the two distribution centers.
 Each local office operates its own logistics function and is responsible for direct shipments to its customers.
 Our headquarters monitor and assess the performance of each local logistics center by using a number of key performance indicators, including transit time of incoming shipments, order fulfilment, (such as pick, pack and ship time and the percentage of orders shipped to commitment by date and time), on-time delivery, transport, cost per kilogram shipped and cycle count performance.
 We know average time of delivering an order is important for our customers.
-In 2019 the average time of conducting and order decreased from 24 hours in 2018 to 17 hours due to optimization of logistics.
-Also, we run 18 (17 at the end of 2019) Apple Premium Reseller stores in 5 FSU countries, which provide us a direct exposure to our customers.
+In 2020 the average time of conducting an order came in 17 hours.
+The result was stable YoY despite a significant increase in number of shipments and pandemics.
+Also, we run 17 Apple Premium Reseller stores in 5 FSU countries at the end of 2020 (stable YoY).
+These provide us a direct exposure to our customers and their floorspace came in at 2,127 m2.

 Lead time depends on supplier's stock location and way of delivery.
 It can vary from several days to 2-3 months.
 Same applies for own brands as well.
 Sale to the end customer is conducted by ASBIS' business partners and APR stores.
-ASBIS VALUE CHAIN SUPPLIERS